These Chocolate Crinkle Cookies are easily one of my favorite recipes ever.

 If you skip the chilling process, your cookies will spread thinner and you won’t achieve the same crinkle effect.

-These cookie dough balls should look just like Chocolate Donut Holes at this point (and you can technically eat them at this point if you truly couldn’t help yourself since the chocolate cookie dough is safe to eat raw).
+These cookie dough balls should look just like Chocolate Donut Holes at this point (and you can technically eat them at this point if you truly can’t help yourself since the chocolate cookie dough is safe to eat raw).

 Bake the cookies at 350 degrees F for 8 minutes.